-You will also find a comprehensive checklist at the bottom, including travel gear and which items to leave at home.
-This packing list will certainly help you plan what you are going to wear in Egypt!
+You will also find a comprehensive Egypt packing checklist at the bottom, including travel gear and which items to leave at home.

 Weather and the Best Time to Go to Egypt